Decision Tree Classification with Differential Privacy: A Survey: Preliminaries

 \subsection{Differential Privacy}

 Differential privacy is a definition that makes a promise to each individual who has personal data in a dataset: ``You will not be affected, adversely or otherwise, by allowing your data to be used in any analysis of the data, no matter what other analyses, datasets, or information sources are available'' \cite{Dwork2014}.
 It does not promise that nothing will be discovered about the individual, just that whatever is discovered about them would have been discovered even if their data was not in the dataset at all.
 It also promises that any supplementary data a malicious user might have about the individual is irrelevant; the attacker can know any amount of information about an individual, and even know every single other data point in the dataset, and still not be able to detect the presence of the targeted individual.
 This is not a 100\% guarantee, but instead a very high probability guarantee.
-The exact probability is determined by a parameter $\epsilon$, which is chosen by the data owner.
+The exact probability is determined by a parameter $\epsilon$.
+The value of $\epsilon$ is chosen by the data curator in the ``curator model'' (where a trusted curator wishes to safely output information about the data) and by either the curator or each individual in the ``local model'' (where each person's data is anonymized before being received by the curator).
+The topic surveyed in this paper, differentially private decision trees, uses the curator model.
 The smaller $\epsilon$ is, the higher the privacy guarantee.

-\autoref{fig:pipeline} presents a high-level view of the pipeline used by differentially-private data mining algorithms; an algorithm submits a query to the dataset, the dataset calculates the answer to the query, and then a differentially-private mechanism modifies the answer in a way that protects the privacy of every individual person in the dataset.
+\autoref{fig:pipeline} presents a high-level view of the pipeline used by differentially private data mining algorithms; an algorithm submits a query to the dataset, the dataset calculates the answer to the query, and then a differentially private mechanism modifies the answer in a way that protects the privacy of every individual person in the dataset.

-We briefly define differential privacy, and some differentially-private mechanisms that decision trees can take advantage of.
+We briefly define differential privacy, and some differentially private mechanisms that decision trees can take advantage of.
 An in-depth description of the many facets of differential privacy is provided by \citeN{Dwork2014}.
 We write the following definitions in terms of some query (i.e., function) $f$ submitted to a dataset $x$ describing $n$ records (i.e., individuals) from a universe $D$.
 We compare $x$ to a neighboring dataset $y$, where ``neighbor'' describes how many records differ between $x$ and $y$ (i.e., their Hamming distance in terms of records).

 \begin{theorem}[Differential Privacy \cite{Dwork2006}] A non-deterministic function $M$ (i.e. a function with a randomized component) is $\epsilon$-differentially private if for all outputs $g\subseteq Range(M)$ and for all data $x,y\in D^n$ such that $||x-y||_1\leq 1$: